ethangutk/Outrageous-Blades/README.md

 <br><br><br>
 ## 🗺 Different Types Of Maps
 Allowing the change of geography where users battle is the most straightforward added feature that gives the game a unique experience.
 As the game started to gain popularity, I got tons of messages from people saying they wanted to make maps for Outrageous Blades.
 At the end of the game’s development, I ended with 32 maps created mainly by users other than me, which is neat.
-The game would not be what it was without the help from the generous people who developed maps for me.
+The game would not be what it was without the help of the generous people who developed maps for me.
 Different maps are the best feature that throws a wrench in the gearbox for gameplay strategies.
 <br>

 <p align="center">